-Video enhanced training packages are allowing businesses of all shapes and sizes the opportunity to create their own training content that is affordable, relevant and adaptive to their company and employee needs.
+Video-enhanced training packages are allowing businesses of all shapes and size the opportunity to create their own training content that is affordable, relevant, and adaptive to their company and employee needs.
 Here’s how Companies Can Benefit From Video-Enhanced Training:

 This increases the engagement rate as employees will use the resources to access information either at the point of need or simply when they have time.
 Make them active participants in their own learning, rather than spectators in an enforced learning environment.